ardilsercan/hassfend/gallery/src/pages/concepts/home.markdown

 title: Home
 ---

-# Welcome to NDX Tech Design
+# Welcome to NDX IoT Platform Design

-This portal aims to aid designers and developers on improving the NDX Tech interface.
+This portal aims to aid designers and developers on improving the NDX IoT Platform interface.
 It consists of working code, resources and guidelines.

-## NDX Tech interface
+## NDX IoT Platform interface

-The NDX Tech frontend allows users to browse and control the state of their home, manage their automations and configure integrations.
+The NDX IoT Platform frontend allows users to browse and control the state of their home, manage their automations and configure integrations.
 The frontend is designed as a mobile-first experience.
 It is a progressive web application and offers an app-like experience to our users.
-The NDX Tech frontend needs to be fast.
+The NDX IoT Platform frontend needs to be fast.
 But it also needs to work on a wide range of old devices.

 ### Material Design

-The NDX Tech interface is based on Material Design.
+The NDX IoT Platform interface is based on Material Design.
 It's a design system created by Google to quickly build high-quality digital experiences.
-Components and guidelines that are custom made for NDX Tech are documented on this portal.
+Components and guidelines that are custom made for NDX IoT Platform are documented on this portal.
 For all other components check <a href="https://material.io" rel="noopener noreferrer" target="_blank">material.io</a>.

 ## Designers